 - The student demonstrated consistent progression towards achievement of learning outcomes.

 - The student’s financial account with the College must be in good standing.

 - Exceptions to the eligibility criteria may be made at the discretion of the Senior Vice-President, Academic and Student Success in consultation with the Director of Enrolment Services.

 The College does not automatically act to award a posthumous credential in the event of a student’s death.
-Request to award a credential posthumously may be initiated by a College faculty or staff member or by the deceased student’s family and will be coordinated by the Registrar’s Office.
+Request to award a credential posthumously may be initiated by a College faculty or staff member or by the deceased student’s family and, if the request is granted, will be coordinated by the Enrolment Services Office.

 - Step 1 – Confirmation of eligibility per criteria above.

 - Step 2 – Confirmation of interest and desire on the part of the deceased student’s family to accept the credential and whether this would be done at convocation.
 The deceased student’s family includes the family member or significant other deemed responsible by the family, including the executor of the student’s estate, for advising on issues related to a possible posthumous award.

 Deceased students who completed all of the requirements for their credential will be considered for graduation in accordance with section 7.0.

 8.0 GRADING SYSTEMS